llinkz/directTDoA/README.md

 This piece of software is JUST a GUI written for Python 2.7 designed to compute TDoA maps with GPS enabled KiwiSDR servers around the world using GNU Octave & the EXCELLENT work of Christoph Mayer @ https://github.com/hcab14/TDoA + his forked "kiwiclient" python stuff, original code by Dmitry Janushkevich @ https://github.com/dev-zzo/kiwiclient

-## INSTALL AND RUN (on LINUX) Thanks Daniel E. for the work on that installation procedure
+## INSTALL AND RUN (on LINUX) Thanks Daniel E. for the install procedure

-* install python 2.7
+Install python 2.7.xx

-* install pip
+Install python-pip (search for the right package for your distro)

-* install GNU octave
+Install GNU octave 4.4.0 (stable version)

 `git clone --recursive https://github.com/llinkz/directTDoA`